Navashakthi/Containerize-Microservices-Docker-AWS-ECR/README.md

 It is an architecture where the software components are independent and loosely coupled.

 ## Project Use-Case
-Invoice-Info-APP is an application built to get invoice data such as -- Total invoices of the month
+InvoiceMicroApp is an application built to get invoice data such as -- Total invoices of the month
 -- Invoices Pending payment
 -- Invoices with payment processed